Dental Veneers & Bonding

 Dental Veneer Procedure

 The dental veneer procedure typically requires two appointments.
 During your first appointment, Dr. Kostenko will begin by removing a minor amount of enamel from the front of the tooth to make room for the veneer.
-This amount is so small that the procedure does not usually require the application of a local anesthetic.
 Once we have removed the right amount, we will make an impression of the tooth.
 This impression is sent to our laboratory where our technicians will use it to fabricate your final veneer.

 You will return to our office once the veneers are ready to be placed.
 During this appointment, we will slightly etch the surface of the tooth.
 A rough exterior strengthens the bond between the enamel and the veneer.
 Next, we will check the fit.
 We may need to make some minor adjusts to ensure there are no issues with your bite.
 Once we are satisfied, the veneer will be permanently bonded to the tooth.

 Dental Bonding Procedure

 Before we begin the bonding procedure, we will use a shade guide to select a composite resin that best matches the color of your tooth.
 Next, we will slightly etch the surface that is receiving the bonded material.
 Once the tooth is properly prepared, we will apply the composite to the tooth.
 Dr. Kostenko will mold and smooth out the material until we achieve the proper shape.
 We then use an ultraviolet curing light to harden the composite and expedite the bonding process.
 After the composite is hard, we will trim any excess, and polish the material until it matches the shine of natural enamel.
 All in all, the procedure only takes about 30 minutes to an hour!

 Schedule Your Consultation Now!

 Find out if you are a candidate for dental veneers or composite bonding!
 Call 503-630-4211 to schedule your consultation appointment now!